Volunteers say Jokowi did not stop ministers from testifying at Constitutional Court - ExBulletin

 Previously, the Indonesian President's Special Staff for Preliminary Law, Purwono, said that the ministers who were summoned for questioning by the Constitutional Court (MK) during the hearing on the 2024 presidential election dispute n There was no need to ask permission from President Joko Widodo.

-“There is no need (to ask for permission) because the Constitutional Court can summon any person whose statement it deems necessary to hear,” Dini said in a short message on Tuesday.
+“There is no need (to ask for permission) because the Constitutional Court can summon anyone whose statement it deems necessary to hear,” Dini said in a short message on Tuesday.

 “The government hopes that with the presence of a number of ministers, the Constitutional Court can gain a more comprehensive understanding of the context and implementation of the policies taken by the government,” Dini said.